Skip to content

 Query Method Use Cases Key Features

-DQL Query Querying non-metric data such as LOG, objects, APM, etc. The only method supporting all data types, supports cascade queries
+DQL Query Querying non-metric data like logs, objects, traces, etc. The only method supporting all data types, supports cascade queries

-Data Type Query Quick point-and-click configuration without writing queries Visual selection, zero code
+Data Type Query No need to write query statements, quick point-and-click configuration Visual selection, zero code

-External Data Source Connecting to external databases like MySQL Directly use SQL queries
+External Database Connecting to external databases like MySQL Directly use SQL queries

 Custom Only a few fixed options Directly fill in, no database query